preloader

 4. Using request arguments in gRPC method

 Let’s make things a bit more spicy by adding request arguments.
 Now assume we want to provide a simple searching method to retrieve all pets in store using simple filter.
-We’ll end up adding a new searchPets() method in your API.
+We’ll end up adding a new searchPets() method in our service.
 Of course, we’ll have to define a new PetSearchRequest input message so that users will specify name=zoe to get all the pets having zoe in name.

 message PetSearchRequest {